FertigLab/Homolig/README.md

 <!-- LICENSE -->
 ## License

-Distributed under GPL 3.0.
+Distributed under AGPL 3.0.
 See `LICENSE` for more information.